mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 ## Frontend Support for Load Balancing and Migration/Mobility

-In this usage scenario the application service provider aims for flexibility in server selection, therefore the client communicates with a reverse proxy that may or may not be under the authority of the service provider.
-Such a proxy assists the client to access and select the content requested.
-Today reverse proxies terminate the connection, including the security association, and as such appear as the communication endpoint to the client.
-Terminating both transport and security is especially problematic if the proxy provider is not under the direct authority of the actual service provider (e.g. a contracted third party).
+Application service providers aiming to improve access flexibility might use proxies in front of their services.

-A similar setup may be used to perform load balancing or migration for mobility support, of both the server or client, where a frontend proxy can redirect the traffic to a different backend server.
-Today this is realized fully transparent to the client and the client is not aware of the network setup behind the proxy.
-However, such a setup may as well benefit in future from an explicit tunneling or proxying approach.
+In one usage scenario the client communicates with a reverse proxy that assists with access to and selection of the content requested.
+This proxy that may or may not be under the authority of the service provider.
+Today such reverse proxies terminate the connection, including the security association, and as such appear as the communication endpoint to the client.
+Terminating both transport and security may be problematic if the proxy provider is not under the direct authority of the actual service provider (e.g. a contracted third party).

-In this usage scenario the client interact with a proxy that is located close to the server and potentially even under the same administrative domain or at least has some trust relationship with the application service provider.
-The server is aware of this setup and may have an own communication channel with the proxy or tunnel endpoint as well, in order to advise it about server selection.
-However, the client is usually not aware of any specifics about the setup behind the substrate endpoint.
+In another usage scenario the client communicates with a frontend proxy that manages traffic steering to assist with load balancing or migration for mobility support of server or client.
+This proxy is more likely to be located close to the server and under the same administrative domain, or at least has some trust relationship with the application service provider.
+The server may have its own communication channel with the proxy or tunnel endpoint in order to provide data that is used for decision making.
+Meanwhile, the client is usually not aware of any specifics of the setup behind the substrate endpoint.
+However, improving visibility may benefit future explicit tunneling or proxying approaches.

 ## IoT Gateways